 You can also make certain actions mandatory to enter.

 Rafflecopter makes it very easy to select winners and to promote your contest, however, if you want your sweepstakes to look like the one above, you need to upgrade.

 The prices on the paid plans are quite affordable though and there are no long-term contracts.

 Contests for Pages

 Contests for Pages allows you to run various contests on Facebook.
 You can choose from simple giveaways, photo submission or voting contests, instant contests and timeline comments contests.
 To run these effectively you need to pay for a plan.

-While the pricing given are per month, you are required to pay in full for a year, no monthly plans exist.
+While the pricing given is per month, you are required to pay in full for a year, no monthly plans exist.

-Agorapulse also allows you to run free contests on your Facebook timeline as part of their free package.
-You have the option to run sweepstakes, a quiz or photo contest on a post on your timeline.
+Agorapulse also allows you to run free contests on your Facebook Page timeline as part of their free package.
+You have the option to run sweepstakes, a quiz or photo contest on Facebook.

-Running a competition is also a great time to change your Facebook page cover photo to feature the contest details.
-You could also do up an event for the drawing of the competition.
+Running a competition is also a great time to change your Facebook Page cover photo to feature your contest or sweeppstakes.

-Canva is a great place to make up a cover shot and you can find lots of templates and all sorts of goodies to help you create graphics.
+Canva is a great place to create a new Facebook Cover photo advertising the contest and you can find lots of templates and all sorts of goodies to help you create the look you want.